AidanNeeson/renewable-ml-thesis/thesis.md

 timestep in a year, and calculating project cash flow over a designated multi-year period.
-These simulations can then be used to perform studies like parametric analysis, which examines relationships between input variables and results, or stochastic analysis, which creates histograms that showcase the sensitivity of results to input values. [osti_1440404] A study was performed to validate the accuracy of SAM's predictions, and it was found that for all systems evaluated, the annual agreement between SAM-predicted and measured power production is within ${\pm}$3%. [osti_1115788] Overall, the NREL's SAM has shown itself to be a monumental step in being able to provide accurate information about a range of renewable energy arrays, even if it is tailored towards a very specific audience.
+These simulations can then be used to perform studies like parametric analysis, which examines relationships between input variables and results, or stochastic analysis, which creates histograms that showcase the sensitivity of results to input values. [osti_1440404] A study was performed to validate the accuracy of SAM's predictions, and it was found that for all systems evaluated, the annual agreement between SAM-predicted and measured power production is within $\pm$ 3%. [osti_1115788] Overall, the NREL's SAM has shown itself to be a monumental step in being able to provide accurate information about a range of renewable energy arrays, even if it is tailored towards a very specific audience.